 Catalan Mussels Recipe

 Fresh mussels have their own distinctive flavor and they don’t need much added to them to bring out their natural taste.
-Mussels and cockles are great for making starter recipes.
+Mussels and cockles are great for making appetizers, or starter recipes.
 Mussels steamed are great, as are mussels cooked in other ways.
 One of the best ways to work with this seafood is to try out this Catalan mussels recipe.

 Adding Flavor to the Mussels